MakeMeSenpai/christmas_hack/README.md

 TODO:
 skateboard: Use python to understand sound.
 When sound can is accepted the skateboard is complete.
-The sound can come from a music file for now, but will later it will be required that the sound come from an external force. and the input is being taken from a microphone.
+The sound can come from a music file for now, but will later it will be required that the sound come from an external source, and the input is being taken from a microphone.

 Bike: The program now uses certaint frequencies to preform certain tasks.
 The bike is complete when you can make conditionals based off of sound, and can accept input from a